 Podcasts have been an invaluable companion for my daily commutes.
 And I’d like to think they’ll get more useful with things like smart speaker devices, and connected homes.

-I’ll check back in a year to see what’s changed.
+I’ll check back some time to see what’s changed.